 - Problem Date: When the problem was reported to the service desk.

 - Priority: This helps the service desk decide which problem to try and solve first.
-There are usually three possible attributes: Low, Medium and High (some organizations add the fourth “Critical” attribute).
-Since everyone who reported a problem want theirs to be resolved first, this section is very sensitive issue.
+There are usually three possible attributes: Low, Medium, and High (some organizations add the fourth “Critical” attribute).
+Since everyone who reported a problem wants theirs to be resolved first, this section is a very sensitive issue.
 Most organizations only allow their senior service desk employees to set this attribute in the record.

 - Authorization: Since most changes require some sort of funding, the added cost needs to be authorized by a stakeholder within the organization.
 This section shows who authorized the solution, what their role is, and what the financial implications are on the organization (sometimes this is $0).